 In addition to the basic 180 day work year funded by the state, there shall be four (4) TRI Days, to be paid from local funds.
-For 2016-17, three of these TRI Days shall be worked in accordance with the description in Section 13.2 of this Agreement, and the fourth TRI day or the equivalent of 7.5 hours must be scheduled within the 183 day calendar and not on a day scheduled for early dismissal for non-employment related activities (e.g. day before Thanksgiving, etc.)
+For 2017-18, three of these TRI Days shall be worked in accordance with the description in Section 13.2 of this Agreement.
+The fourth TRI day shall be worked as 7.5 hours of training or study related to the implementation and integration of the District's technology systems and program as determined by the individual employee with the approval of the building principal.